ibrasec/query_AS_prefixes/README.md

 A simple python code to lookup a list of prefixes currently announced via BGP.

-It parses (dan) website to gather the required informatino.
+It parses (dan) website to gather the required information.

 # Reuqirements
 urllib